onowrouzi/dark-sky-client-ts/README.md

 ## DarkSkyResponseObject

-For the sake of brevity, I'm going to go ahead and say that all reponses should match what is outlined in the offication API [documentation](https://darksky.net/dev/docs).
+For the sake of brevity, I'm going to go ahead and say that all reponses should match what is outlined in the official API [documentation](https://darksky.net/dev/docs).